wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-configuration.rst

 .. note::

-  If a directory is specified both in a :ref:`centralized configuration <reference_agent_conf>` and on the Wazuh agent's  ``ossec.conf``, the centralized configuration will take precedence and override the local configuration.
+  If a directory is specified both in a :ref:`centralized configuration <reference_agent_conf>` and on the Wazuh agent's  ``ossec.conf``, the centralized configuration will take preference and override the local configuration.

 .. code-block:: xml